The only accepted treatment of celiac disease is a strict lifelong gluten-free diet.

 Patients should be checked for common deficiencies including iron, vitamin D, vitamin B12, and folate.
 All patients with celiac disease should be recommended to take calcium and vitamin D supplements.
 Iron should only be given to individuals with iron deficiency.
 Vitamin B12 (cyanocobalamin) and folate deficiencies should be corrected, especially since the gluten-free diet may be low in folate.

 Bone mineral density should be evaluated after approximately 1 year on a gluten-free diet to assess for osteopenia or osteoporosis.

 Failure to respond to treatment

-Refractory celiac disease is defined as the persistence of villous atrophy despite strict gluten withdrawal and no evidence of another abnormality including overt lymphoma.
-It is present in <1% of patients with celiac disease and is felt to be a spectrum determined by T-cell clonality and loss of normal intraepithelial cell markers.
+Refractory celiac disease is defined as the persistence of malabsorption symptoms and villous atrophy despite strict gluten withdrawal for 12 months and no evidence of another abnormality including overt lymphoma.
+It is present in <1% of patients with celiac disease, and may be a spectrum determined by T-cell clonality and loss of normal intraepithelial cell markers.
 Common associations with refractory celiac disease include ulcerative jejunitis and enteropathy-associated T-cell lymphoma.
 The outlook for patients is generally poor.
 They should be cared for at a center experienced in celiac disease.

 Celiac crisis is rare and presents with hypovolemia, severe watery diarrhea, acidosis, hypocalcemia, and hypoalbuminemia.
 Patients are often emaciated and have nutritional deficiencies caused by longstanding, untreated celiac disease.
 In addition to rehydration and correction of electrolyte abnormalities, these few patients may benefit from a short course of systemic glucocorticoid therapy until the gluten-free diet takes effect.